informalsystems/quint/doc/lang.md

 S.filter(x => P).chooseSome
 ```

 These operators are defined in the module `FiniteSets` in TLA+.
-TNT has these
+Quint has these
 two operators in the kernel:

 ```scala